hmc-cs111-spring2016/regular-expressions/README.md

 # Critiques

 After the submission deadline, read over and comment on your [critique partners'][Teams] work.
-Be sure to comment on each of their ideas.
+Be sure to comment on their code _and_ on their reflection.

 Here are some suggestions for critiques:

-   + What do you like about their idea(s)?
+   + What do you like about their implementation?
-   + Was there a need that was similar to one you thought of?
-If so, how are your thoughts about the problems similar to and different from your partners?
+   + Is there anything that could be done to improve their implementation?
-   + Do you know anything about this domain?
-Do you know of existing DSLs that they didn't mention or do you have some expertise thinking about or writing programs for this domain?
-How might your experience augment your partner's thoughts on the domain?
+   + Did they implement things in the same or in different ways as you?
-   + Answer the questions about suitability, scope, etc. of the project.
+   + With which aspects of their reflection do you agree?
+With which aspects do you disagree?

 ## Tasks
 - [ ] Read the assignment.